Boost mental agility

-Sleep has long been known as a major influencer on brain functioning.
+Sleep has long been known as a major influencer on mental agility.
 We share our top tips to sleep your way to improved mental performance.

 Better focus, concentration and motivation after a good night’s sleep isn’t simply down to having more energy.
-Sleep is vital for your brain to repair and recover, process and retain the information from the day, and perform vital ‘maintenance’ for various functional processes.
+Sleep is vital for your brain to repair and recover, process and retain the information from the day, and perform vital ‘mental agility’ for various functional processes.

 Research has shown that sleep and brain functioning are highly correlated, so with a few simple tweaks to your sleeping environment you could make a huge difference to your mental performance.

-Creating the right brain-boosting bedroom can enable you to assimilate information faster and recall it more easily later on, as well as improving your ability to solve problems and focus.
+Creating the right brain-boosting bedroom can boost mental agility and enable you to recall things more easily later on, as well as improving your ability to solve problems and focus.

 So let’s get to it – how does one turn their room into a brain-boosting environment?